 A normal cell division results in two daughter cells, but on rare occasions, the result is three or more cells.
 The HoloMonitor Single Cell Tracking assay tracks all cells in real time and detects both normal and aberrant cell divisions.
 Hence, you can use HoloMonitor to monitor aberrant cell divisions in your culture and study all newly formed daughter cells.

 Throughout the cell cycle, the cell goes through several morphological changes.
 HoloMonitor measures more than 30 morphological parameters and their variation over time.
-You can use this data to create a scatter plot and then easily separate cells based on their cell cycle phase.
+You can use this data to create a scatter plot and then separate cells based on their cell cycle phase.
 Hence, you can get the cells’ distribution over G1, S, G2, and M phases.
 You can also go on and analyze cells in a specific phase further.

 HoloMonitor measures the cells’ optical thickness over time, and this increases as the cell cycle progress.
 When it is completed and the cell divides, the optical thickness decreases abruptly.
 Therefore, by plotting the optical thickness against time, you get a clear graph showing the time between two cell divisions.
 This is the time it takes for the cell to complete one cell cycle.